 Bangkok is a popular destination for many Singaporean tourists with its cheap shopping spots and delicious food.

-Everday, the Thai street vendor walks 6km to sell ice kacang so he can earn enough money to take care of his son, reports Wongnai.
+Every day, the Thai street vendor walks 6km to sell ice kacang to earn enough money to take care of his son, reports Wongnai.

-Raised his son alone after wife ran away
+Raised his son alone after his wife ran away

 When his son was just 8 months old, Uncle Dam and his wife found out that he has special needs.

 Sadly, his wife ran away shortly after, leaving Uncle Dam to take care of his son by himself.

 According to Wongnai, Uncle Dam once contemplated suicide but stayed strong for his son.